stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/05_Form_Transformations.md

-title: Form Transformations
+title: Form transformations
-summary: Provide read-only and disabled views of your Form data.
+summary: Provide read-only and disabled views of your form data.

-# Read-only and Disabled Forms
+# Read-only and disabled forms

 [api:Form] and [api:FormField] instances can be turned into a read-only version for things like confirmation pages or when certain fields cannot be edited due to permissions.
 Creating the form is done the same way and markup is similar,